 FreeBSD will now check your system for updates and fetch the files to be updated.
 Press the Q key twice to exit the list.

 Now let’s instruct FreeBSD to install the updates by using the following command:

 Very fast right?
 Your FreeBSD system is now fully updated.

 Alright.
 If you reached this step, I’m really proud of you!
 Now, let’s install a DE on our machine and make it usable for daily use.

 There are a few ways to install KDE on FreeBSD.
 By far, the easiest way is using a little script called desktop-installer.

-The desktop-installer assists you on installing over a dozen DEs and WMs in an interactive way while performing all the necessary configurations without user input.
+The desktop-installer assists you in installing over a dozen DEs and WMs in an interactive way while performing all the necessary configurations without user input.
 The script will automatically detect your sound card and GPU card, download and install the necessary drivers.
 It will also install Xorg and assist you in testing it.

 If you install FreeBSD with KDE on a virtual machine [VirtualBox, VMWare, Parallels, etc.] right now, the desktop-installer will automatically detect, install and configure all the necessary drivers and tools.
 Isn’t that amazing?

-Desktop-installer script must be run as superuser, so before you start make sure you are logged in as root.
+Desktop-installer script must be run as the superuser, so before you start make sure you are logged in as root.

 To install the desktop-installer on your system, type the following command: